timkimneu/Assignment5/README.txt

 schedule with indentation for clarity.

 Key Subcomponents:
-Main subcomponents of the model package is the Event class as the Schedule class is essentially a list of Event objects with a name.
+PlannerRunner subcomponents of the model package is the Event class as the Schedule class is essentially a list of Event objects with a name.
 As described in the purpose, an event holds the name of the event, the time, the location, and the list of users attending the event.
 The Time class is also significant as the time checks for any overlaps between events.
-Main subcomponents of the controller package is the ScheduleSystem interface as it contains much of the documentation on the Controller implementation of the model.
+PlannerRunner subcomponents of the controller package is the ScheduleSystem interface as it contains much of the documentation on the Controller implementation of the model.
 The class provides depth and explains functionality of XML functions and its purpose.
-Main subcomponents of the view package is the ScheduleSystemView as similar to our controller subcomponent, contains documentation of the implementation of the text view on the model.
+PlannerRunner subcomponents of the view package is the ScheduleSystemView as similar to our controller subcomponent, contains documentation of the implementation of the text view on the model.
 The class provides depth and explains functionality of the text view method and its purpose.